apogeu/apogeu/README.md

 ## Usage
 > apogeu new [project_name]

-Create a new project.
+Creates a new project.
 If no project name is given, Apogeu will use current folder as the project folder and it's name as project's name.

 > create <type> [all|middleware|controller|service|model] <model_name>